NjokiWambugu/Python_Exploratory_data_analysis-/README.md

-A mini data cleaning and Exploratory project with Python (Notebooks)
+A mini data Cleaning and Exploratory project with Python (Notebooks)
+---
+This project seeks to explore the interaction between salaries and job types